Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: between five and 10 years; up to 15 or 20 years in captivity

-• Reproduction: Viviparous
+• Reproduction: Oviparous

 These lance skinks are omnivorous and possess exceptional movement-sensing abilities similar to snakes.
 Although they are popular as pets, the giant lance skink is not endangered and is considered a reptile of “least concern” to conservationists.